Best Car Insurance Companies in Texas (May 2026)

 USAA provides insurance coverage for active-duty military members, veterans, and their families.
 Since Texas is home to 15 active-duty military installations and more than 1.5 million veterans, many Texans can take advantage of USAA’s great rates.
 The insurer even offers a discount to people living on a military base.

-USAA also sells homeowners, life, and health insurance, so auto policyholders can save by bundling policies.
+USAA also sells homeowners, renters, life, and health insurance, so auto policyholders can save by bundling policies.
 USAA has high customer satisfaction ratings in Texas and claims satisfaction scores nationwide, according to 2024 J.D.
 Power studies.

 Pros